DuckDuckG0ose/Northstar/README.md

 ## Installation
+First launch install_requirements.bat

-To use the program use run Frontier.exe
+after thatTo use the program use run Frontier.exe
 If you need to install it either use
 `$ git clone https://github.com/VisualDeVenture/Frontier`
  and then run Frontier.exe or use the installer contained in [Github Releases](https://github.com/VisualDeVenture/Frontier/releases)

 ### TO DO
-- [ ] Make an installer
+- [x] Make an installer
 - [ ] Make a functioning restore point system
 - [x] Make a compiled version
 - [x] Make a version checking feature